statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

         *dynamic_states,
     )

-### Design choices
+## Design choices

-Throughout development we have made some conscious choices regarding the structure of the code and how to solve certain issues.
-In order to simplify reuse and maintenance, we wish to keep the code style similar across different modules.
+Throughout development we have made some conscious choices regarding the structure of the code, data and how to solve certain issues.

+Here we shall explain ourselves as well as memory permits.
+Hopefully that keeps us from repeating mistakes and makes the overall structure of the code easier to understand.

+### We assume a long data format

+The reason for this is simple.
+Different users will have different amounts of observations, variables and aggregation levels.
+If we had a wide format there are some cases where the dataset would simply be too wide, and would need to be subsetted.

+With a long format containing columns identifying the observation, the variable and the variable value it is a lot simpler to make something that fits all data with minimal adjustments to the framework.

-#### Include the layout as a method in the class
+### Include the layout as a method in the class

 Our reason for having the layout returned from a method instead of an attribute of the class is that having it as a method makes it possible to pass parameters.
 While it is possible to modify an attribute in the __init__ we consider it more readable if layout-specific parameters can be passed to the layout directly, making it clear what it is affecting.

 While not all modules will need parameters to its layout, it will be confusing for users if some layouts are attributes and some are returned from methods.

-#### Use @callback
+### Use @callback

 In order for this code structure to work you need to use @callback and not @app.callback.
 This is to make the callback code more modular and simplifying imports.

 More information: https://community.plotly.com/t/dash-2-0-prerelease-candidate-available/55861#from-dash-import-callback-clientside_callback-5

-#### The user should modify data to fit the requirements of your module
+### The user should modify data to fit the requirements of your module

 In order to keep the code easier to work with, describe how the required data should look instead of creating functionality to handle different formats.
 If a user wants to use your module, they need to do the legwork to make their data fit (within reason).

-#### User defined functions
+### User defined functions

 If you need the user to define a function for some use case in your module you can include user-created functions in the class by adding a parameter to the __init__: